bioinplant/PCmaster/README.md

 SCAPP is the old version of PCmaster_anno.
 https://github.com/shlin0415/SCAPP

-Sincerely thanks to the contributors of python packages such as d2l, doubletdetection, harmonypy, numpy, pandas, scanpy, seaborn, scrublet, scikit-learn, torch, etc.
+Sincerely thanks to the contributors of python packages such as d2l, doubletdetection, harmonypy, numpy, openmmlab, pandas, scanpy, seaborn, scrublet, scikit-learn, torch, tosica, etc.

 If you have some questions, please send email to 12216017@zju.edu.cn.